 DataSet.abs(self) Method to get the absolute value of variables DataSet.add(self[, x, var]) Add to a dataset This will add a constant, another dataset or a netCDF file to the dataset.
-DataSet.assign(self[, drop]) Create new variables Existing columns that are re- assigned will be overwritten. :param drop: Set to True if you want existing variables to be removed once the new ones have been created.
-Defaults to False.
-DataSet.exp(self) Method to get the exponential of variables DataSet.log(self) Method to get the natural log of variables DataSet.log10(self) Method to get the base 10 log of variables DataSet.multiply(self[, x, var]) Multiply a dataset This will multiply a dataset by a con- stant, another dataset or a netCDF file. :param x: An int, float, single file dataset or netCDF file to multiply the dataset by.
-If multiplying by a dataset or single file there must only be a single variable in it, unless var is supplied.
-The grids must be the same. :type x: int, float, DataSet or netCDF file :param var: A variable in the x to multiply the dataset by :type var: str. continuos on poyt page
+DataSet.assign(self[, drop]) Create new variables Existing columns that are re- assigned will be overwritten.
+DataSet.exp(self) Method to get the exponential of variables DataSet.log(self) Method to get the natural log of variables DataSet.log10(self) Method to get the base 10 log of variables DataSet.multiply(self[, x, var]) Multiply a dataset This will multiply a dataset by a con- stant, another dataset or a netCDF file.
+DataSet.power(self[, x]) Powers of variables in dataset DataSet.sqrt(self) Method to get the square root of variables DataSet.square(self) Method to get the square of variables DataSet.subtract(self[, x, var]) Subtract from a dataset This will subtract a constant, an- other dataset or a netCDF file from the dataset.
+DataSet.divide(self[, x, var]) Divide the data This will divide the dataset by a constant, another dataset or a netCDF file.